dchambers/dchambers.github.io/_posts/articles/2016-05-03-redux-flow-tutorial.md

 date: 2016-05-03T20:49:00-00:00
 ---

-# Redux Flow Tutorial
+# Introduction

-In this tutorial I'm going to show you how you can add Facebook's [Flow](http://flowtype.org/) to your [Redux](https://github.com/reactjs/redux) work-flow, and stop using the older `propTypes` feature for JSX template validation.
-Although [it's possible](https://github.com/facebook/immutable-js/issues/203#issuecomment-187175318) to use [Immutable.js](https://facebook.github.io/immutable-js/) with Flow, using something like Immutable.js reduces the insight Flow has into your code, and so reduces the number of bugs that it will detect.
-Instead, I'm going to use ES6/7 + [Ramda](http://ramdajs.com/), which has the additional benefit that you can increase the amount of functional re-use you can achieve due to Ramda's excellent [auto-currying support](http://fr.umio.us/why-ramda/), and that you'll be using native JavaScript types instead of Immutable's proprietary types.
+In this tutorial I'm going to show you how you can add Facebook's [Flow](http://flowtype.org/) to your [Redux](https://github.com/reactjs/redux) work-flow, and stop relying on the older `propTypes` feature for JSX template validation.
+Flow is a static typechecker for JavaScript that is broadly comparable to TypeScript, with the main difference being that types are optional as Flow has a powerful type inference engine.
+If you're not already familiar with Flow then I'd highly recommend the [Introductory Video](https://www.youtube.com/watch?v=M8x0bc81smU).

+Although [Immutable.js](https://facebook.github.io/immutable-js/) is commonly paired with Redux to guarantee immutability, using something like Immutable.js reduces the insight Flow has into your code, and so reduces the number of bugs that it will detect.
+Instead, I'm going to use the ES6/7 rest/spread operators & [Ramda](http://ramdajs.com/) with plain old JavaScript arrays and objects.
+This is possible since Ramda's utility functions and the ES6/7 rest/spread operators never mutate the data you give them, and this has the additional benefit that you can increase the amount of functional re-use you can achieve due to Ramda's excellent [auto-currying support](http://fr.umio.us/why-ramda/), and of course that you'll be using native JavaScript types instead of Immutable's proprietary types.

-It won't all be plain sailing though, and you'll see along the way that Flow and the Flow infrastructure still have a few rough edges, but that Flow often has an insight into your code that you won't have experienced with traditional compilers.
+It won't all be plain sailing, and you'll see along the way that Flow and the Flow infrastructure still have a few rough edges, but that Flow often has an insight into your code that you won't have experienced with traditional compilers.

 If you don't have time to follow the tutorial you can just read along.
 The [redux-flow-tutorial](https://github.com/dchambers/redux-flow-tutorial) contains all of the resultant source code for you to look at, with commits at the various milestones throughout the article so you can track how we arrive at the final conclusion.

 ## What about TypeScript?

-At this point it's worth talking about TypeScript.
+At this point it's worth talking more about TypeScript.
 TypeScript also provides static typing for JavaScript, but uses a type system that started life being much more similar to what you get with Java and C#, and so didn't work with lots of idiomatic JavaScript.
 More recently, TypeScript has begun adding the same type of features you find in Flow (like _union-types_, _intersection-types_ and _action-guards_), but it still hasn't achieved parity, and it still can't be used to type an idiomatic Redux reducer, or lots of other idiosyncratic JavaScript patterns we find in the wild.

 There's nothing particularly wrong with that, but it does mean that TypeScript is better suited for Angular 2 development then it is for Redux development right now, though the two do seem to be slowly converging.
-However, the thing that draws me to Flow is that it fits better into the NPM eco-system, and can be used alongside stellar tools like Babel and ESLint.
-This is a shame because at this point TypeScript has a more mature eco-system than Flow; partly due to it being an older project, but also because it's a less technically challenging endeavour.
+Additionally, Flow fits better into the NPM eco-system, and can be used alongside stellar tools like Babel and ESLint, which is another reason you might prefer it over TypeScript.
+This is a shame though, because at this point TypeScript has a more mature eco-system than Flow; partly due to it being an older project, but also because it's a less technically challenging endeavour.

 ## Before We Start